jim-easterbrook/pywws/src/doc/guides/integration.rst

     [live]
     text = ['yowindow.xml']
     services = [('copy', 'yowindow.xml')]

-In this case a ``'L'`` flag is not required as there is a service using the template output.

 You can check the file is being updated every 48 seconds by using ``more`` or ``cat`` to dump it to the screen.